 If you suffer from any chronic long term mental or physical illnesses, please let us know, and ask your doctor if it is advisable for you to attend a retreat with us.
+Please be aware that we cannot provide any professional care.
 If you have any concerns regarding this matter please ask us for clarification.

 For friends who have already registered to attend a retreat, please contact us through any of the contact links in our reservation emails.

 Plum Village has three “hamlets“, or residences – one for the monks and lay men, and two for the nuns and lay women.
 Single men are requested to register at Upper Hamlet, and single women at either New Hamlet or Lower Hamlet.
 Couples and families are welcome to register in any hamlet.